Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 The following step-by-step procedure can be used to install and configure all the necessary software to operate your own OpenStreetMap tile server on Ubuntu 16.4 or 14.4.[^1]

-The OSM tile server stack is a collection of programs and libraries chained together to create a tile server.
+The OSM Tile Server is a [web server](https://en.wikipedia.org/wiki/Web_server) specialized in delivering [raster](https://en.wikipedia.org/wiki/Raster_graphics) maps, serving them as static [tiles](https://en.wikipedia.org/wiki/Raster_graphics) and able to perform rendering in real time or providing cached images.
+The adopted web server is the [Apache HTTP Server]( https://en.wikipedia.org/wiki/Apache_HTTP_Server) software, together with a specific plugin named *mod_tile* and a related backend stack; programs and libraries are chained together to create the tile server.

 As so often with OpenStreetMap, there are many ways to achieve this goal and nearly all of the components have alternatives that have various specific advantages and disadvantages.
 This tutorial describes the most standard version that is also used on the main OpenStreetMap.org tile server.

 It consists of the following main components: